Rianto-RNT/rnt-go-mastery/README.md

   - In the above image, variable b has value 201 and is stored at memory address 0xAA01BB10.
 The variable a holds the address of b.
 Now a is said to point to b or a is a pointer to b.
   - Pointers have the power to mutate or change the data they are pointing to.
   - Unlike C, Go has no pointer arithmetic.
-    Declaring Pointers.
+- Declaring Pointers.
 Address of and dereferencing operators
+- Pointer to pointer. comparing pointers

 ### number) rnt-example-point